KungPhoo/ba67-basic/readme.md

 ***Usage:** `NETGET url$, c$`

-Downloads a website and stores the returned bytes in c$, which is interpreted as a UTF-8 string when `PRINT`ing.
+Downloads a website and stores the returned bytes in c$, which is interpreted as a UTF-8 string when `PRINT-ing`.

 It's best to provide the protocol (https:// or http://) at the beginning of the URL.
 If it's omitted, https://